genomicsclass/leanpub/manuscript/exploratory_data_analysis_2.md

 ## Quantile Quantile Plots

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis_2.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis_2.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis_2.Rmd).

 To corroborate that the normal distribution is in fact a good approximation, we can use quantile-quantile plots (QQ-plots).
 Quantiles are best understood by considering the special case of percentiles.
 The p-th percentile of a list of a distribution is defined as the number q that is bigger than p% of numbers.
 For example, the median 50-th percentile is the median.
 We can compute the percentiles for our list of heights